sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries.md

       name: Torange Yeghiazarian
 photos:
   heading: Photo Gallery
+bottom:
+  heading: We are grateful for the support of the folowing sponsors
+  text: California Arts Council, San Francisco Arts Commission, Venturous Theater
+    Fund, a fund of Tides Foundation, and the Zellerbach Family Foundation
 ---
 Donya and Davood celebrate their wedding anniversary by traveling to the same sea side town where they spent their honeymoon.
 But on this trip, their 10th anniversary, a mysterious young man is following them.
 Who is he?
 What does he want?
 Trying to solve the mystery of the young man throws Donya and Davood into a time warp recalling their past nine anniversary trips.
 They remember what they have forgotten.
 But will that be enough to save their marriage?
-The U.S. Premiere of *The Language of Wild Berries* is Samini’s first production in English in the United States.